larrykluger/Register-Plus-Redux/readme.txt

 == Description ==

-Register Plus Redux enables the user registration process to be customized in any way, big or small.
-Is there another field you want users to fill out when registering?
+Register Plus Redux enables the user registration (or signup) process to be customized in many ways, big and small.
+Is there another field you want users to complete when registering?
 Do you want to change the message your users receive after they register?
 Do you want users to have to verify their email address is legitimate?
 Do you want to queue up new users to be approved or denied by an administrator?
 Register Plus Redux can do all that and more.

 Enhancements to registration include:

-* Customized registration page, including your own logo, disclaimer, license agreement, or privacy policy
+* Replace WordPress logo with your own logo on registration and login page

+* Verify new users Email Address following registration

+* Keep new users in a queue to be verified by an Administrator

+* Alter redirect of users following registration or signup

+* Automatically logon users following registration or signup (functionality still in development)

-* Use Email Address as Username __(new feature in version 3.7.2)__
+* Option to use Email Address as Username

+* Optionally require users to enter Email Address twice for accuracy

+* Show and potentially require any profile fields on registration or signup form

-* User-entered password (with password strength meter)
+* Allow users to specify their password (with optional password strength meter)

-* Added profile fields

-* Additional required fields for registration

 * Invitation code system (with dashboard widget to track invites)

-* User-defined fields __(can be checked against regex as of version 3.7.2)__

-* Email verification of new users
+* Add your own disclaimer, license agreement, or privacy policy to registration or signup page

+* Add additional custom fields (textbox, select, checkboxes, radio buttons, textarea) to registration, signup, or profile __(textboxes be validated against regex)__

-* Administration verification of new users
+* Customize message to new users

-* Customized new user message

-* Customized administrator message

-Also includes fixes for known Register Plus bugs.
+* Customize message to Administrators when users are registered or signup

+* Specify CSS to be applied to registration or login page

-Register Plus Redux was forked from Register Plus, developed by skullbit, which was abandoned in 2008.
+Register Plus Redux was forked from Register Plus, developed by skullbit, after that plugin was abandoned in 2008.
+Register Plus Redux resolves many known bugs and added compatibility with WordPress 3.0+.

 Available in the following translations: